Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-- An unstable political situation and safety concerns for foreigners and local employees
+An unstable political situation and safety concerns for foreigners and local employees

-- Poor physical infrastructure, including communications and transportation networks
+Inadequate physical infrastructure, including communications and transportation networks

-- A weak educational system and unskilled workforce
+A lackluster educational system and underqualified workforce

-- Unsettled and evolving economic policies
+Unsettled and drastic changes in economic policies

-- A limited supply of electricity outside major urban areas
+A limited supply of electricity outside major urban areas

-- No standard law on public-private partnerships (PPP)
+No standard law on public-private partnerships (PPP)

 Ineffective intellectual property laws with no enforcement implemented